 "Colonel, the quakes are getting worse!"
 Chiba yelled out to confirm what Tohdoh was feeling underneath him.

 "Just how is this possible…!?"
 Tohdoh yelled outloud.
-It couldn't have been a natural quake, not now anyway; it had all but struck just as the Black Knights were on the verge of victory.
-And that's when the realization hit Tohdoh with the same force as the quake, resulting in his eyes widening in horror.
-Kami help us.
-They've actually done it…
+It couldn't have been a natural quake, not now anyway.
+It had all but struck just as the Black Knights were on the verge of victory.
+As though the Britannians...

 An explosion suddenly erupted not far from their position, one that was large enough to engulf an entire section of the city.
-Tohdoh immediately regained the initiative upon seeing the reality with his own eyes.
-"All knightmares, pull back to Sectors Sigma Three and Theta Six!
-Go!
+Tohdoh regained the initiative upon seeing the reality with his own eyes.
+"All forces scatter!
 Find a clearing from any buildings and debris and stay there!
 It's your only chance at survival!"

 The Burais did as they were told, breaking from their encirclement around the Britannian units and speeding away, while the Britannians themselves also broke from their last ditch defensive line, now concentrating on survival rather than fighting.
 The Four Holy Swords naturally remained with Tohdoh, as he led them down the way they had come before.